Zoom

 Creating rooms during a meeting

-If you do not want to create the Breakout rooms in advance, the host can also create them during the meeting by selecting More and Breakout Rooms.
+If the host does not want to create the breakout rooms in advance, they can also create them during the meeting by selecting More and Breakout Rooms.

 1. The number of rooms

-2. Whether Zoom automatically allocates participants to rooms
+2. Whether Zoom automatically assigns participants to rooms

-3. Whether the host allocates the participants to the rooms
+3. Whether the host assigns the participants to the rooms

 4. Whether the participants can choose their own rooms and move between the rooms